Academic skills I: Academic Writing

 Targeted Learning Outcomes

-•The adoption of techniques geared to the production of introductions and conclusions that showcase six key functions
+•The production of introductions and conclusions that showcase the six key functions of world-leading research.

 Please note this structure is a guide.
-It is best imagined as potentially fluid.
-All topics will be covered, but individual sessions may bleed into one another if necessary, especially if fruitful discussions or exercises “over-run”.
+It is best imagined as fluid.
+All topics will be covered, but individual sessions will probably end up bleeding into one another from time to time, especially if fruitful discussions or exercises “over-run”.

 Learning outcomes